parthvijoshi/BA820_Project_Team05/README.md

-# Project Title (Primary) - A Data‑Driven Study of the Alone TV Series:  Survival, Strategy, and Screens
+# A Data‑Driven Study of the Alone TV Series:  Survival, Strategy, and Screens
 ### Domain
 Alone is a survival reality TV series on the History Channel in which 10 survivalists are dropped into remote wilderness locations, living in complete isolation and self-filming until they tap out or win.
 Survival shows are key assets for networks and streaming platforms, driving ratings, brand partnerships, and subscriptions.This dataset uniquely connects human performance under extreme isolation with audience engagement (viewership and ratings), offering a structured view of both survival outcomes and viewer behavior.
 ### Stakeholders